garyray-k/garyray-k.github.io/about.markdown

 ---
 Under construction...

+I run [Shenadoah Bitcoin Club](https://shenadoahbitcoin.club).
+You should stop by sometime.

 Buy Bitcoin.
 Not financial advise.
+Do your own research.